 Terms of payment

-- If the customer activates «credit card» as the payment method for settling invoices, the amount due will be automatically charged two months before the end of the subscription.
-The subscription is thus extended for another year and pro rata temporis reimbursement of any payment is excluded.
+- If the customer activates ‘credit card’ as the payment method for settling invoices, the amount due for the following year will be automatically charged 30 days before the end of the subscription.
+The subscription is thus extended for another year on a binding basis and reimbursement of any payment already made is excluded.

 - In the case of domain name services, Hoststar reserves the right to deactivate the domain name seven (7) days before expiry of the current contractual period: (i) If the customer has not settled the invoice for the next subscription period and (ii) no cancellation instruction conforming to the relevant notice period has been submitted.